 I first heard about Pipers Farm when I was studying at Exeter University.
 I used to do my food shopping with independent retailers across the city and the Piper's Farm shop on Magdalen Road was my port of call for meat.

 Why is sustainable meat production important to you?

 I live in the beautiful English countryside and my family own farms in Devon.
 I have many happy memories of spending time on my grandparents' farm in Devon as a child.
-Family farms are so important to the rural economy, and produce the food I want to eat.
+Family farms are so important to the rural economy and produce the food I want to eat.
 I want to know that my food has been produced in harmony with the environment.
-Properly produced meat tastes to much better, too.
+Properly produced meat tastes so much better, too.